Chris-Kay/gol/Readme.md

 #Recruitment Day Katas setup script

 This document explains how to setup a recruitment machine.
+It is assumed you will run the examples on Windows machine.
+Windows 7+ is supported.

 ##Where on the drive are Recruitment Katas stored?